Self Practice Ashtanga based Yoga with Andrea- A Feminine Approach – Private and Small groups

 • I encourage a new start every time.
 To listen how are your energies, bodies today.
 Progression in the sequence is not measured by the number or depth of Asana.

-• Every student will take deep rest for at least 15 mins post asana.
+• Every student will take deep rest for at least 15 mins post asana practice.
 If you don’t have much time then it is better to skip postures so your body and nervous system can rebalance.

 • No excessive talking during asana, pranayama or relaxation.
-(Though happy for questions in mysore)
+(Though happy for questions))

 • Take water if needed but try not to use it as a distraction.

 • No gum, jewellery, perfume, also come clean please!
 Phones off or silent.

 • Keep clothes simple, cool and fitting.
 Look after your boobs- wear a decent bra or supportive clothing.

 • Notify if you are going to be late or if you need to leave at a certain time (I will give you time for proper rest)

 • Let me know if you have any injuries or something doesn’t feel right, also if you are menstruating or possible pregnancies.